Dependencies become important in a big software project.

 So, do you need the Scrum of Scrums meetings?
 In my opinion, meetings are not required.
 I think that we can handle everything that was not in the high level project plan with peer-to-peer communication and organizational escalation.

-A social work environment like Assembla makes peer-to-peer communication easier.
+A social work environment such as Assembla makes peer-to-peer communication easier

 We can make escalation easier by showing the problems that need to be escalated on a report.
 For example, it will be possible to add a relation on ticket B that says it is waiting for ticket A. Then you can run a report that will show tasks that are in the Current work bin, which are dependent on tasks that are not in the Current bin, stuck in one status for more than a week, marked as a lower priority, not assigned, etc. If you signal what you are waiting for, I think the system can figure out if a problem is developing.
 Then, you can solve the problem directly, rather than in a big meeting.